-PBI has forged relationships with leading scientists, biologists, and other professionals who are primarily engaged in polar bear conservation.
+Polar Bears International's staff scientists forge relationships with leading researchers and other professionals who are primarily engaged in polar bear conservation.

 These relationships help guide our work and focus our research efforts and the projects we help fund.

-Polar Bears International (PBI) supports polar-bear research prioritized by the IUCN Polar Bear Specialist Group and by our conservation partners across the Arctic.
 Our chief scientist, Dr. Steven C. Amstrup, and our senior director of conservation, Geoff York, guide our direct engagement on science and policy.
+This includes supporting polar bear research prioritized by the IUCN Polar Bear Specialist Group and by our conservation partners across the Arctic.

 Technology is constantly improving and evolving, providing opportunities for field researchers.
-PBI funds innovative research into new, non-invasive methods of studying polar bears, from remote den detection to population counts.
+Polar Bears International funds innovative research into new, non-invasive methods of studying polar bears, from remote den detection to population counts.
 Here are some of our recent and current projects.

 How do polar bears spend their time on land, on the sea ice, in the sea?

 How much energy are they spending versus how calories consumed?
-Small cams attached to satellites are providing remarkable footage and insights.
+Small cams attached to satellite collars are providing remarkable footage and insights.

 Management & Conflict Resolution

 As more polar bears are driven ashore in more places as the sea ice retreats across the Arctic, successfully managing encounters between polar bears and people becomes more important than ever.
-PBI’s conflict resolution work includes chairing the IUCN Polar Bear Range States Conflict Working Group and working to bring together people across the Arctic to share knowledge.
-Projects also include an annual World Ranger Day Award.
+The goal of Polar Bears International's conflict reduction work is to keep both people and polar bears safe.

 Without careful planning and management, tragic outcomes are inevitable, for both polar bears and people.